 Scientific publishing has led the transformation from print to digital journals and e-books over recent decades, but can we do more?
-A new Environment and Sustainability Committee (E&SC) has been established to take this initiative forward.
+This Environment and Sustainability (E&S) Committee was established in Spring 2021 with the following objectives and key tasks:

-- Broaden the membership of the Committee to include experts in the field who can help to drive the initiative forward, develop a strategy and action plan for the period 2021-2023, and build on the momentum created at the 15th EASE Conference on the theme of sustainability in publishing and editing.
+- To broaden the membership of the Committee and include experts in the field who can help to drive the initiative forward, develop a strategy and action plan for the period 2021-2023, and build on the momentum created at the 15th EASE Conference on the theme of sustainability in publishing and editing.

-- Promote the EASE environmental manifesto widely, amongst EASE members and the wider publishing and editing communities, and encourage those people to share it in their own networks.
+- To promote the EASE environmental manifesto widely, amongst EASE members and the wider publishing and editing communities, and encourage those people to share it in their own networks.
 Download here

-- Collaborate with other organisations and appropriate initiatives to maximise synergies, eg the UN’s SDG Publishers Compact
+- To collaborate with other organisations and appropriate initiatives to maximise synergies, such as the UN’s SDG Publishers Compact.

 Some ideas for future activities

 - Expanding the EASE environmental sustainability and scientific publishing quick check table and mapping it to the SDGs.

 - Monitor and evaluate environmental and sustainability policies and process used by others in our industry and communicate good practice to our members.